 Shifting Through The Seasons With Boosted Immunity

 Hello Everyone!
 I love seasonal changes, for each one carries beauty.
-Of course, when the weather, temperature, and light changes, it is inevitable that these will have an effect on our mental, physical and emotional health.
+Of course, when the weather, temperature, and light change, it is inevitable that these will have an effect on our mental, physical, and emotional health.